Myanmar Junta Dissolves Suu Kyi Party - UrduPoint

 The military justified its February 2021 coup with unsubstantiated claims of widespread fraud in 2020 elections won by the NLD, ending a 10-year democratic experiment and plunging the country into turmoil.

-In January, it gave political parties two months to re-register under a strict new electoral law written by the military ahead of fresh polls it has promised to hold but which its opponents say will be neither free nor fair.
+In January, it gave political parties two months to re-register under a strict new electoral law ahead of fresh polls it has promised to hold but which its opponents say will be neither free nor fair.

 Out of 90 existing parties only 50 had applied to re-register under the new rules, state broadcaster MRTV said.
 The rest would be dissolved from Wednesday.